andrewtrandev/GitGrub-2-way-market-place/README.md

 - [ ] 21.
 An outline of the problem I solved by building this particular marketplace app, and why it’s a problem that needs solving.
 - [ ] 22.
 A well planned walkthrough of my app
 - [ ] 23.
-I have practived my presentation at least once and it is 5-6 minutes long.
+I have practiced my presentation at least once and it is 5-6 minutes long.

 ---

-Purpose
+#### Purpose
+The purpose of my marketplace is to connect cooks and users together and facilitate the exchange of food and currency between them.

-Functionality / features
+#### Functionality / features

+**User accounts** -
+Users can make accounts to access all the features of the website.
+Users can also edit their password or delete their account.

+**Listings** -
+Users that are not signed in can view the index and click to view listings but are restricted from purchasing meals.
+Logged in users can create meal listings and edit them as needed.
+They can also attach pictures and an address for the listing.

+**Favorites** -
+Logged in users can favorite meals by clicking the favorite link displayed when viewing a single meal.
+All favorites can be viewed from the navigation bar.

+**Secure Payment** -
+Payments are handled by stripe, a well-known payment platform that accepts credit cards and google pay.

-Sitemap
+#### Sitemap

-Screenshots
+#### Screenshots

-Target audience
+#### Target audience
+The main audience are busy individuals and individuals seeking food that offers competitive pricing and healthier alternatives than traditional options.

-Tech stack (e.g. html, css, deployment platform, etc)
+#### Tech stack (e.g. html, css, deployment platform, etc)
+Application and Data
+- Html
+- CSS
+- Ruby
+- Ruby on Rails
+- Heroku
+- Bulma
+- Postgresql
+- Amazon S3
+- jQuery
+- Javascript

+DevOps
+- Github
+- Git

+Utilities
+- Stripe
+- Trello
+- Evernote

+---
 ### Rubric Criteria
----

 ## Section 2: Documentation
 ---
 NB leave the Titles as they are and answer the questions below.